A/B testing a payment method

 - Gradually offer a new payment method to an increasing percentage of customers.

-You need to use Payment Element Web with Dynamic payment methods to run an A/B test.
+You need to use Payment Element Web or Checkout with dynamic payment methods to run an A/B test.
 See Supported payment methods for the list of payment methods you can test.

 Begin your A/B experiment